andremann/SKG-IF/docs/source/datasources.rst

 Local identifier
 ----
-:Description: Unique code identifiying the Conference in the OSG (if any, otherwise "stateless identifier")
+:Description: Unique code identifiying the Conference in the OSG (if any, otherwise "stateless identifier").
 :Type: String
 :Use: mandatory, (1)
 :Representation: XML element ``localIdentifier``
-:Example:

 .. code-block:: xml
    :linenos: